Midsole of a shoe: Every athlete should know this!

 Somehow, the night passed by and I came back home to take these off—but, I was curious—what happened to my almost perfect Puma kicks? 🙁

-Well, their midsole had acquired too much moisture, which made it swell and disturb my wearing experience.
+Well, the midsole of the shoe had acquired too much moisture, which made it swell and disturb my wearing experience.

 While this little bump may look harmless, it made every step painful and uncomfortable for me.
 Plus, the stitches around the soles made it difficult to get it out and replace it—so, I had to take it to the Puma store.
 Finally, they helped me revive my shoes.